 - trade loans are normally provided in conjunction with other trade products (such as documentary credits), and the cost of these needs to be taken into account when considering affordability.

 The timeframe for arranging a trade loan will vary, depending on the complexity of the deal.
-Typically it takes between one to four weeks.
+Typically it takes between one and four weeks.

 - allows firms to pay suppliers on time while receiving extended credit terms